What are the best coffee beans in the world? We turn up the heat on the debate

 We highly recommend Taylors of Harrogate Indonesia Java Jember Single Origin Coffee Beans.
 Selling at £13.99 per kg, they are slightly cheaper than other single-origin beans from other countries, yet they are undoubtedly one of our top favourites.

 The original: Ethiopian coffee beans

 It’s said that coffee was first discovered in the region of Kaffa in southeast Ethiopia, a claim that is subject to many debates.
 You can, however, get high-quality Ethiopian coffee beans at affordable prices, a winning combination for coffee lovers.
-Sidamo is the most famous coffee-growing region in Ethiopia where coffee beans are cultivated in small plantations at elevations from 1,500 to 2,200m above sea level.
-It is said that high acidic coffee beans are often as a result of being grown in high altitudes and some say that Ethiopian coffee beans are rich with a bright acidity, fruity wine-like kick.
+Sidamo is the most famous coffee-growing region in Ethiopia.
+Here, small plantations cultivate Arabica at elevations from 1,500 to 2,200m above sea level.
+Generally, Ethiopian coffee beans tend to be rich with bright acidity and a fruity, wine-like kick.

 Silky smooth: Kona coffee beans

 Hailed as the connoisseur’s choice, Kona coffee beans are grown only in the Kona district of Hawaii’s Big Island.
 The narrow belt of coastal land is favoured with rich, volcanic soil, while the sloping terrain is nourished by a unique microclimate of sun and rain in equal measure.
 The beans grown in these conditions produce coffee with a mellow, smooth but robust flavour profile.